GRISERA/grisera-framework/grisera_api/docs/time_series/custom_transformation.md

 # How to create custom transformation

-1. Create new class in `grisera_api/time_series/transformation` directory.
+1. Create new class in `grisera_api/signal_series/transformation` directory.
 New class should extend `TimeSeriesTransformation` base class.
-2. Add new `TransformationType` enum value in `grisera_api/time_series/time_series_model.py`.
+2. Add new `TransformationType` enum value in `grisera_api/signal_series/signal_series_model.py`.
 Transformation name enum value will be used in POST request.
-3. Register new class in `get_transformation` method in `grisera_api/time_series/transformation/TimeSeriesTransformationFactory.py` using new enum value.
+3. Register new class in `get_transformation` method in `grisera_api/signal_series/transformation/TimeSeriesTransformationFactory.py` using new enum value.
 4. Implement `def transform` method.
-This method should return tuple of new `TimeSeriesIn` object and `new_signal_values_id_mapping` list.
+This method should return tuple of new `SignalSeriesIn` object and `new_signal_values_id_mapping` list.
 Each `new_signal_values_id_mapping` value represent list of source signal value ids for every new signal value.
 This mapping is necessary to create `basedOn` relationships between new and source signal values.
 Bellow is simple transformation example implementation.